goh-joshua/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Add Organisation**
+**Use case: Add Organization Profile**

 **MSS**

-1. Agent requests to add organisation
+1. Agent requests to add organization
-2. playbook.io stores the new athlete profile
+2. playbook.io stores the new organization profile

    Use case ends.